dotlang/language/doc/RFE.md

+! - If this is going to be 90% similar to another programming language, then why bother?
+I need to test new ideas and approaches without fearing to fail.

 Y - syntax to fetch from map is not extendable:
 `["A"]myMap(1)` map key is string and value is function pointer.
 The dual behavior (key before or after map name) is a bit confusing.